In-Depth Analysis

 +

-When it comes to paying taxes on Acorns earnings, the company doesn’t provide tax or legal advice, but it does remind users that they are still obligated to pay taxes on any money they make through the app.
+When it comes to paying taxes on earnings, the company doesn’t provide tax or legal advice, but it does remind users that they are still obligated to pay taxes on any money they make through the app.

 Is Acorns safe?